oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 and list all the actions people would like to take before designing a landing page like this or making any mockups at all.

+{{ embed.img(
+  src='blog/2023/cta.jpg',
+  alt='column with DEMO at the top and six calls to action, sort and filter by time, filter by ANIMAL, filter by LOCATION, filter by type (animal talking, demonstration), share, save to My Favs or My Schedule list', attrs={
+    'class': 'align-left'
+  }
+) }}

 That way,
 when it comes time to design this landing page,
 I could focus on laying out and styling the interactions